My doctor prescribed an opioid for me. Can I take it?

 - Never take opioids in greater amounts or more often than prescribed.

 - Always let your doctor know about any side effects or concerns you may have about using opioids.

 - Avoid taking opioids with alcohol and other substances or medications, including over-the-counter medications, without your doctor's approval.
 It is very dangerous to combine opioids with other drugs, especially those that cause drowsiness.

 - Do not share or sell your prescription opioids.

 Store medications out of reach of children in a safe place—preferably locked—to prevent other family members or visitors from taking them.

-In Alexandria, you can dispose of unwanted or unused pills, liquids or other medication at the Del Ray Pharmacy permanent prescription drug drop-off box.
-The drug drop-off box provides year-round access to safe drug disposal for all Alexandria residents.
+In Alexandria, you can dispose of unwanted or unused pills, liquids or other medication at one of two permanent medication drop boxes that provide year-round access to safe drug disposal for all Alexandria residents:

 An additional three to four designated drop-off sites are made available during Prescription Drug Take Back Days, which are held three to four times a year.

 Outside of Alexandria, take advantage of your community’s local “take back” or mail back program or medication drop box at a police station, DEA-authorized collection site or pharmacy.
 Find a CVS Pharmacy Drop Box location near you.
 Find local pharmacies participating as drop-off points by zip code and locations to pick up free drug disposal kits.

 What is Nalaxone/Narcan® and why should I have it on hand if I or someone I know is prescribed opioids?